jtlap/nt2/doc/source/sdk/meta/hierarchies.rst

-Types Categorization
+Types Hierarchization
 ====================

 .. rubric:: Description

-Some |nt2| components relies on the fact that type can be discriminated on some :ref:`sdk_tags` which describe some of its properties with respect to its usage in said components.
-This module provides tools and types for this task.
+The |nt2| hierarchical overloading system relies on the ability to establish a hierarchy between types. :ref:`sdk_tags` is the base hierarchy that includes built-in types, but it also possible to define arbitrary new hierarchies of types that can be plugged into it.

 .. toctree::
    :maxdepth: 1

-   category/category
+   hierarchy/hierachy
-   category/category_of
+   hierarchy/hierarchy_of